saketlovescoding/Personal-Notes/Learnings and Notes/Notes on Typescript.md

 ### Functions
 - TS allows types for both input and output values in functions
 - If a function returns a Promise, we have a Promise type as well which we can use.

+### Type Aliases
+- A type alias is nothing but a type name we create which can be used in multiple locations

+### Interfaces
+- Interfaces are another way to declare an object

+Types and interfaces are almost similar to each other, except that types cannot be modified afterwards,

+### Narrowing
+- Refining types to get a more specific types than declared is called narrowing
 -